5 reasons you should consider temp work this December

 4. Inflated earnings

 Fancy earning yourself some extra cash for the festive period?
 Day-to-day earnings tend to be higher in temporary jobs compared to permanent roles, so temping may be a simple solution if you wish to loosen your purse strings a little this December.
-If you’re one of the 42% of employees who say that the current cost of living is making them more inclined to look for a new job, then perhaps the monetary benefits of temp work are worth considering.
+If the current cost of living is making them more inclined to look for a new job, then perhaps the monetary benefits of temp work are worth considering.

 5. Build your expertise